Art3mK/AWS-CDA/databases/dynamodb.md

 yuo can optionally provide a sort key attribute name and value, nand use a comparison operator to refine the search results.

 by default query returns all attirubets.
 You can use `ProjectionExpression` param to return only some of the attributes.

+You can project a total of up to 20 attributes into all of a table's local and global secondary indexes.
+This only applies to user-specified projected attributes.

 Results are always sorted by the sort key.
 Sort order is ascending.
 To reverse the order, set the `ScanIndexForward` parameter to false